-Louis van Gaal Childhood Story Plus Untold Biography Facts: Early Life
+Louis van Gaal Childhood Story – Early Life and Family Background:

-Back in the days, Young Louis van Gaal was also tall and when he scored in street games with his friends he would shout: ‘Henkie, Henkie, Henkie!’.
+Back in the day, Young Louis van Gaal was also tall, and when he scored in street games with his friends, he would shout: ‘Henkie, Henkie, Henkie!’.

 According to him..“focused arrogance is the key to my success”.
 Louis was a serious kid born to be a certified winner.